Richard Oakes (activist): Early life

 Richard Oakes was born on May 22, 1942, on the St. Regis Mohawk Reservation, a location known in Mohawk as Akwesasne, the US portion of a reservation that spills into Canada across the St. Lawrence River.
 Like many of his ancestors, Oakes spent most of his childhood fishing and planting beans.
 He then began working at a local dock area on the St. Lawrence Seaway, but was laid off at the age of sixteen, after which he worked as a high steelworker, a job that entailed a great deal of traveling.

 Marriage and education

 While working on the Claiborne Pell Newport Bridge, Oakes met and married an Italian/English woman from Bristol, Rhode Island.
-They had one son, Bryan Oakes, who was born in June 1968.
-Pressured out of his marriage by his father-in-law, Richard left the two, divorcing his wife, and traveled west.
+They had one son.
+Pressured out of his marriage by his father-in-law, Oakes left the two, divorcing his wife, and traveled west.
 He reached San Francisco and decided to enroll at San Francisco State University.
 While studying at SFSU, Oakes worked as a bartender in the Mission District of San Francisco, which brought him in contact with the local Native American communities.